MintCode1/BlockHouse-Internship/README.md

 Work Trial Task: Best-Level, Multi-Level, Integrated OFI, and Cross-Asset OFI

-This notebook addresses all aspects of the internship task, including:
+The notebook in this repo addresses all aspects of the internship task, including:

 - Best-Level OFI
 - Multi-Level OFI (top 10 LOB levels)